 Refaim Stream National Park recently opened along the length of a valley southwest of Jerusalem.
 An ancient road follows the usually-dry stream bed down the center of the valley.
 This logically would be the road where Philip met the Ethiopian.
 At the point along the stream bank where Ein Hanya water gushes forth, early Christians built St. Philip’s church and an outdoor baptismal pool.
 Spring water still flows through ruins of those structures.

-My joy in arriving at the possible site of the eunuch’s baptism was muted because of justice concerns related to Ein Hanya spring.
-The Green Line–a demarcation between Israel and Palestinian West Bank negotiated in 1949–followed the Refaim stream bed.
+My joy in arriving at the possible site of the eunuch’s baptism was tempered by justice concerns related to Ein Hanya spring.
+The Green Line—a demarcation between Israel and Palestinian West Bank negotiated in 1949—followed the Refaim stream bed.
 But Israel, wanting to make the valley a park for Israelis, subsequently appropriated ample land on the Palestinian side of the stream.
 Residents of the nearby village of al-Walajah, who cultivated surrounding terraces for generations and historically had access to Ein Hanya water, now reach it only with difficulty, if at all.
 Just as the eunuch learned here that God’s love and concern extend to all, Ein Hanya spring rightly belongs to both Palestinians and Israelis.

 Along this ancient road the eunuch, whom Mosaic law seemed to reject, received a warm reception by Philip.
 Likewise, today’s church can show abundant grace toward all–including children of God from sexually marginalized groups.